-The Glenn R. Jones College of Business and the College of Health and Human Services have joined forces to offer a program that results in the conferral of both a Master of Business Administration (MBA) degree and a Master of Science in Health Administration (MSHA) degree.
+The Glenn R. Jones College of Business and the College of Health and Human Services have joined forces to offer a program that results in the conferral of a Master of Business Administration (MBA) and a Master of Science in Health Administration (MSHA).

 - The student needs to apply specifically to the dual degree program when applying to the university. - The MSHA/MBA degree requires total of 64 semester hours, 32 semester hours from each program. - Students who have an undergraduate degree in Business Administration may choose which program they complete first.
 All others must complete the MSHA program courses first. - Dual degree students must satisfy the curriculum and graduation requirements of both the MBA and MSHA programs and follow their degree plan. - MHA 598 is based on the required core courses of both degree programs.
 The culminating experience entails synthesis and integration of all previously learnt materials but is focused on implementation to and within a real-world healthcare (service oriented) setting.
-MHA 598 must be the last course taken after the required courses in both the MSHA and the MBA program have been taken. - The MBA and MSHA degrees will be awarded upon successful completion of the requirements of the entire dual degree program. - Students withdrawing from the dual degree program before completing both degrees will only receive credit toward graduation for such courses that qualify toward a single degree program.
-In this situation, students will take the capstone course for the single degree program they wish to complete (MHA598 for the MSHA, or MGT599 for the MBA).
+MHA 598 must be the last course taken after the required courses in both the MSHA and the MBA program have been taken. - The dual degree will be awarded upon successful completion of the requirements of the entire dual degree program.

-This program does not lead to additional licensure or certification.
+Students who withdraw from the dual degree program before completing and elect to pursue an individual degree program will only receive credit toward graduation for the courses that qualify toward a single degree program.

+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.